t-benze/inkstain/project-docs/prd/main.md

 4. **Reliability**
    - Ensure accurate and consistent auto-extraction of attributes across various document types.
    - Maintain data integrity when attributes are added, edited, or deleted to ensure that metadata consistently reflects the document's content.

+## Feature: Document Indexing and Searching

+### Overview

+This document outlines the design for the document indexing and searching feature in InkStain, focusing on utilizing document tags and attributes to enhance document retrieval and organization.

+### User Stories

+- As a user, I want to search documents by tags so that I can quickly find documents related to a specific topic.
+- As a user, I want to filter documents by attribute values (e.g., author, creation date) to narrow down search results.
+- As a user, I want autocomplete suggestions while searching to reduce typing and ensure consistent tag usage.

+### Functional Requirements

+#### Indexing

+1. **Tag Indexing**: Automatically index new and modified tags.
+2. **Attribute Indexing**: Index system-extracted and user-defined attributes.
+3. **Real-Time Updates**: Reflect changes in tags and attributes in the indexes immediately.

+#### Searching

+1. **Search Interface**:
+   - Search bar for keyword searches.
+   - Filter options for tags and attributes.
+   - Display results with highlights and metadata.
+2. **Backend Search Logic**:
+   - Interpret and parse user search queries.
+   - Perform efficient lookups in indexes.
+   - Rank and sort search results based on relevance.
+   - Return structured results to the frontend.

+### Non-Functional Requirements

+1. **Performance**: Fast indexing and retrieval times.
+2. **Scalability**: Handle a large volume of documents and concurrent users.
+3. **Usability**: Intuitive and responsive search interface.
+4. **Reliability**: Consistent and accurate indexing and search results.
+5. **Extensibility**: Capability to extend the system to include more document types and metadata in the future.